Clean Growth Strategy

 On 20 July 2016, the government approved the fifth carbon budget, which requires UK emissions to fall 57% below 1990 levels by 2032.
 While the UK is on course to meet its first three carbon budgets, the government must close the gap between the UK’s projected emissions and the level set by the fourth and fifth budgets.

-The Clean Growth Plan will aim to set out how the UK will:
+The Clean Growth Strategy aims to set out how the UK will:

 - stimulate economic growth while reducing carbon emissions